US Forex Brokers

 2. Spread Betting on Currency Pairs

 Spread betting enables traders to speculate on whether a currency pair’s price will rise or fall.
-Though popular in certain regions, spread betting is less common in the USA owing to stricter regulation; however, it remains available in limited circumstances.
+Although popular in certain regions, spread betting is less common in the USA because of stricter regulations.
+However, it remains available in limited circumstances.

 3. Futures Contracts

 Futures contracts are agreements to buy or sell a currency at a fixed price on a future date.
-Forex futures, which are traded on regulated exchanges, are popular among institutional traders and hedgers who wish to lock in prices and reduce currency risk.
+Forex futures, which are traded on regulated exchanges, are popular among institutional traders and hedgers seeking to lock in prices and reduce currency risk.

 4. Options Trading